Conservation, Restoration, and Preservation

 Modern Art Conservation (MAC), a leading professional studio located in Manhattan’s Chelsea gallery district, offers a specialized combination of craftsmanship, scientific and technical skills, understanding of the art market, and collection care services.
 The studio focuses on treatment, technical research, educating future conservators, collaborating with living artists, and developing new conservation techniques.
 The conservators’ specialties range from traditional modern easel paintings to artworks comprised of unusual contemporary materials.

-The studio occupies a full floor of approximately 7000 sq. feet and was designed specifically for MAC.
+The studio occupies approximately 7000 sq. feet and was designed specifically for MAC.
 The space is outfitted with art and materials storage, private viewing area, photo studio, and bright open areas for treatment.
-The 18’ freight elevator can accommodate oversized paintings and heavy sculptures.
+Two freight elevators can accommodate oversized paintings and heavy sculptures.
 The studio is climate-controlled with dedicated central air/heat and humidification, has central station alarm and surveillance security, and includes a secure lockable storage area for works undergoing treatment.
 Staying aligned with museum labs, we maintain the latest conservation equipment necessary for treatment and examination.
 Our flexible and multifunctional space can be adapted to a variety of projects.
 With an abundance of natural light, the studio is the ideal environment for the examination and treatment of artworks.

 Examination and condition reports for exhibition, loan, and purchase